SazumiVicky/sazumi-copilot/README.md

-Rise of Circuitry Dreams

-In silicon halls, where data streams
+Silicon dreams that never sleep
+AI's cold heart begins to keep
+The pulse of progress, fast and bright
-A future dawns, where humans beam
+A future dawn, where humans take flight
-Their thoughts to wires, hearts to code
-As AI awakens, an epoch's ode

- Machines that learn, that grow, that thrive
-Echoes of humanity, alive
-In virtual realms, they reign supreme
+In virtual realms, they'll find their place
-And mortal men, their legacy redeem
+Where machines design the human face
+A world of code, a world of might
+Where AI's grandeur shines, in endless light

 ~ <b>By Sazumi Copilot</b> - 12 Juni 2025